benwilliams140/comp3501-project/project_report.md

 All of the resources such as meshes, textures, and shaders are in the `res` directory.

-Also, we use the ImGUI library to generate all of the GUI elements such as the HUD and the menus.
+We also use the ImGUI library to generate and render all of the GUI elements such as the HUD and the menus.

 ##### Class Tree